gavinworkman/SecondBrain/Draft 1.md

 - **Hook:** Start with a striking statistic or anecdote about injuries in sports related to playing surfaces.

-_During my junior year high school, I suffered a l_
+_During my junior year high school, I suffered an injury to important cartilage in my knee,_

 - **Background:** Briefly introduce the importance of playing surfaces in sports, emphasizing turf vs. grass.